 Even though I don’t believe in misery loves company, I know you have a similar story and it might be comforting to hear how you came out swinging and won the battle.
 Feel free to drop a story in the comment box below or on the DDG Facebook page.

-Want to be a DDG Guest Blogger – This would be great material so hit us up at email@example.com if you want to join the movement in providing Real Support For the Diabetic Life.
+Want to be a DDG Guest Blogger – This would be great material so hit us up at [email protected] if you want to join the movement in providing Real Support For the Diabetes Life.